shawn-dsilva/laravel-react-realtime-chat/README.md

 ### Immediate

+- Beautify and improve UI of All Channels List and All Users List modals.
 - Add User profiles accessible by clicking on name of user and image.
 - Migrate to PostgresSQL and add avatar url fields to user objects in all models.
 - Typing events support.